teholm/amazon-guardduty-hands-on/docs/scenario1/index.md

 ## Questions

-!!! info "Which data source did GuardDuty use to identify this threat?"
+!!! question "Which data source did GuardDuty use to identify this threat?"

-!!! info "Will isolating the instance have any effect on an application running on the instance?"
+!!! question "Will isolating the instance have any effect on an application running on the instance?"

-!!! info "How could you add more detail to the email notifications?"
+!!! question "How could you add more detail to the email notifications?"